 Hyphal Candida Species

 Not all species of Candida grow hyphae.
 Some are dimorphic, meaning they exist as single cells (blastoconidia) and as germ tubes (hyphae).
 Before 1995, all germ tube positive Candida species were identified as Candida albicans.
 According to a study published in Indian Journal of Pathology and Microbiology [40 (1997): 55-58], Candida albicans and Candida parapsilosis show very strong hyphal growth.
-The following species form hyphae and are more virulent than Candida species that do not form hyphae:
+For more information on Candida’s hyphal growth, feel free to check out this article: Candida Hyphae Germ Tubes.
+The following species form hyphae, and are more virulent than Candida species that do not form hyphae:

 - Candida albicans